phmpacheco-ufjf/clm/README.md

 have a version available on CRAN.

-However, the development version of the package is now available for download and can be installed via the repository on github [GitHub](https://github.com/) with:
+However, the development version of the package is now available for download and can be installed via the repository on [GitHub](https://github.com/) with:

 ``` r